Dacia Duster: Safety

 The Dacia Duster features Bosch 8.1 ABS, as well as electronic brakeforce distribution (EBD) and emergency brake assist (EBA).
 It also features electronic stability control (ESC) as an option on certain versions, as well as understeer control (CSV) and traction control (ASR).
 This option also allows torque to be transferred away from a spinning wheel in 4x4 mode to improve traction when diagonal wheel spin occurs.

 On the passive safety front, the Dacia Duster comes as standard with two front airbags (depending on market) and three-point seat belts with load limiters for the front seats.
 Depending on version, two lateral head/thorax airbags are fitted in addition to the driver and passenger front airbags to provide additional protection in the case of side impact.
 The pyrotechnic pretensioners for the front seats (depending on version) complete Dacia Duster's retention system.

 The Duster for India with no airbags and no ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2017.

 The Duster for India with driver airbag and no ABS received 3 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2017 (similar to Latin NCAP 2013).

-The Duster in its most basic Latin American configuration with 1 airbag and no ABS received 4 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2015.
+The Duster in its most basic Latin American market configuration with 1 airbag and no ABS received 4 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2015.

-In 2011, the Duster was tested by the Euro NCAP, receiving a three-star rating.
+In 2011, the Duster in its standard European market configuration was tested by the Euro NCAP, receiving a three-star rating.
 It was awarded 27 points (74%) for the adult occupant protection, 38 points (78%) for the child occupant protection, 10 points (28%) for the pedestrian protection and two points (29%) for the safety assist features.
 In the latter category, the rating was influenced by the lack of the speed limiter and the fact that the electronic stability control was available only as an option.